2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 "The Eagles could cut or trade Warmack and save some money," Kapadia wrote.
 "I'm not ruling out that possibility.
 But they may opt to play it safe and keep him on board as a backup guard."

-Warmack's top-10 draft status likely keeps coaches interested in his potential high ceiling despite underwhelming results on the field over the last five seasons.
+Warmack's top-10 draft status likely keeps coaches interested in his potential despite underwhelming results on the field over the last five seasons.
 However, the Eagles selected former TCU guard/tackle Matt Pryor in the sixth round of this year's draft, and 2016 third-rounder Isaac Seumalo remains on the roster as a developing asset with upside.

 According to Over The Cap, Philadelphia can cut Warmack and recoup approximately $1.2 million.
 If Seumalo continues to show his versatility at center and the coaches like what they see in Pryor, the front office may take the cash and dismiss the sixth-year veteran.